Stuart-D-King/homer_segmentation/README.md

 ### Problem Statement
 [HOMER Energy](http://www.homerenergy.com/) is a world leader in accurately modeling microgrid optimization.
 The HOMER (Hybrid Optimization of Multiple Energy Resources) software allows users to understand how to build cost effective and reliable microgrids that combine traditionally generated and renewable power, storage, and load management.
 HOMER Energy also offers software training, microgrid consulting expertise, and market access support to its vendor partners.

-As the microgrid market continues to expand, HOMER and its vendor partners needs to better understand its software users' behavior and intensions.
+As the microgrid market continues to expand, HOMER and its vendor partners need to better understand its software users' behavior and intentions.
 The objective of this study is to extract structure and meaning from HOMER Energy's collection of user software simulations.
-By being able to segment its customer base, HOMER can enhance the market access branch of its business model by providing its vendor partners with more reliable information related to the micrgrid consumer market.
-Understanding which software users more likely to initialize micogrids is information all vendors want to know to better target those customers ready to get started.
+By being able to segment its customer base, HOMER can enhance the market access branch of its business model by providing its vendor partners with more reliable information related to the microgrid consumer market.
+Understanding which software users are more likely to initiate micogrids is information all vendors want to know to better target those consumers who are ready to get started.

 ### Process
 #### Data Preprocessing
-The first and very important step in this process was to understand the data and prepare it for modeling.
+The first step in this process was to understand the data and prepare it for modeling.
 The HOMER software is extremely powerful and capable of modeling hundreds of microgird configurations at once.
 Because the software has predictive capabilities built into it, my task was to understand which features in the data space would be insightful for determining the realness or seriousness of a project.
 Initial features were selected based on consultations with my HOMER counterpart, Jordan Esbin, as well as my participation in HOMER's online software training series.
 After selecting the appropriate user input features, I performed a variety of data munging and cleaning steps using the Pandas data analysis library.
 For example, I bucketed the User Role and Organization Type variables into categories such as academic, business, technical, and undefined, and categorized whether or not a simulation modeled certain types of energy hardware.
 This extensive data cleaning step reduced the features space from 144 variables to 17.
 Final model features include:

 | Feature   | Description | Data Type |
 | -------   | ----------- | --------- |